cdktf/cdktf-provider-snowflake/docs/streamlit.python.md

 Specifies the warehouse where SQL queries issued by the Streamlit application are run.

+Due to Snowflake limitations warehouse identifier can consist of only upper-cased letters.
+For more information about this resource, see [docs](./warehouse).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.99.0/docs/resources/streamlit#query_warehouse Streamlit#query_warehouse}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.100.0/docs/resources/streamlit#query_warehouse Streamlit#query_warehouse}

 ---